lochbrunner/chop-specs/README.md

 ## Features

-* Dynamic memory allocation on the stack (bind to the scope)
+* Dynamic memory allocation on the stack (bind to the scope; Under discussion)
 * Static and structural typed
 * Meta programming with ease and language server support
 * Zero runtime cost abstraction
 * Few keywords
-* Allows expressive code
-* No distinction be space and newline in the code.
+* No distinction of space and newline character in the code.
+* Allows expressive code (minimal boilerplate)
 * Using much of the C++ STL internally where appropriate
 * Also suitable for creating proprietary and/or certified libraries
+* Generating docs out of the code (empowered by meta-programming)

+Tools

+* Compiler (no need for linter)
+* REPL
+* Formatter
+* Language Server

 Inspired by

+* C: The syntactical base
 * Go
-* Scala
+* Scala: syntax
-* JavaScript (TypeScript)
+* JavaScript (TypeScript): module system
+* rust: enums, docs (not included now)

 ## Examples